spike0en/pong_flashable_firmware/README.md

-# Firmware Flasher for Nothing Phone (2)
+# Flashable Firmware for Nothing Phone (2)

+- A collection of flashable firmwares for Nothing Phone (2) aka `Pong`.
-A Flashing script for Pong that flashes the firmware images to both A/B slots.
-It supports all regional variants (IND/EEA/GLO) of the device.
-The corresponding images have been fetched from [here](https://github.com/spike0en/nothing_archive) and repacked along with the script in a supported flashable template.
+- The firmware images are flashed to both A/B slots.
+- It supports all regional variants (`IND`/`EEA`/`GLO`) of the device.
+- The corresponding images have been fetched from [here](https://github.com/spike0en/nothing_archive) and repacked along with the script in a supported flashable template.

 ## Use Cases
 - This script is helpful when flashing custom ROM builds that require a specific firmware version but do not ship the same in the build itself.